billboos/boos-group-website/content/opportunities/_index.md

 This position is not tied to any particular project, and candidates are encouraged to think broadly and ambitiously about possible thesis topics.
 Interested students with strong quantitative backgrounds are encouraged to apply for admission to the [doctoral program](http://eps.berkeley.edu/graduate-students) of the Department of Earth and Planetary Science.

+The Ph.D. qualifying exam must be passed near the end of the second year, and all students are strongly encouraged to serve as a teaching assistant for at least two semesters during the five-year program.

 This graduate student position includes complete financial support, meaning that tuition, fees, health insurance, and a salary are all paid while you make satisfactory progress toward the Ph.D. degree.
 This typically means that five years of funding are provided.
-The Ph.D. qualifying exam must be passed near the end of the second year, and all students are strongly encouraged to serve as a teaching assistant for at least two semesters during the five-year program.
-I can no longer provide information on salary amount, which is in the process of being determined after the recent new union contract with graduate student researchers.
+I can no longer provide information on salary amount, as communication regarding this should be done only through official channels due to the new union contract with graduate students.
-The financial support for your studies comes in a variety of forms, primarily governmental research grants to the Boos group but also fellowship programs and compensation for teaching assistant duties.
+The financial support for your five years of graduate studies costs about $550,000 and comes from a variety of sources, primarily governmental research grants to the Boos group but also fellowship programs and some compensation from the university for teaching assistant duties.

 [//]: # ( Prospective students who are interested in this opportunity are encouraged to contact Prof. William Boos [by email](mailto:william.boos@berkeley.edu), providing a transcript (unofficial is fine), a brief (e.g. 1-2 paragraph) statement of your research interests, and any other relevant materials you would like to be considered.
 Due to the number of inquiries typically received, not all individual requests can be replied to; I strive to respond to prospective students whose applications would be strongly competitive for admission.
 Video calls will be arranged with a subset of applicants after applications are reviewed (typically in January and February). )

 Prospective students who are interested in this opportunity are encouraged to apply to the [EPS Graduate Program](http://eps.berkeley.edu/graduate/admissions) and to send an email to [William Boos](mailto:william.boos@berkeley.edu) to let him know your application is coming.
 Video calls will be arranged with a subset of candidates after applications are reviewed (typically in January and February); unfortunately we do not have the capacity to arrange calls with interested prospective students before the application deadline.

-Berkeley charges an application fee of USD 135 for US citizens and permanent residents, and USD 155 for all others.
+Berkeley charges an application fee of $135 for US citizens and permanent residents, and $155 for all others.
 Students who cannot afford to pay this application fee can apply for a [fee waiver](https://grad.berkeley.edu/admissions/apply/fee-waiver/) if they are a US citizen or Permanent Resident.
 Unfortunately, Berkeley does not offer any formal fee waivers for international students.
 However, if you are an international student who cannot afford to pay the application fee, you may upload a single PDF file containing a complete transcript (unofficial is fine), a [personal statement](https://grad.berkeley.edu/admissions/apply/personal-statement/), a [statement of purpose](https://grad.berkeley.edu/admissions/apply/statement-purpose/), and a cover letter briefly explaining your need for an application fee waiver to [this web portal](https://berkeley.app.box.com/f/c2b9d675604e47b7a8adfd96ae2da428) by November 1, 2022 (one month ahead of Berkeley's official application deadline of December 1).
 Students whose applications are very strongly competitive will be contacted and asked to provide a full application, including reference letters, by the December 1 deadline, and the application fee will be paid by the Boos research group.